mkpatel-247/mkpatel-247/README.md

     "Game Development",
     "Cloud Computing",
   ]
-technical_background: ["Looking Forward Towards Software Developer Roles"]
+technical_background: ["Software Developer Intern"]

-currently_learning: ["Basic of Javascript" and "DSA"] 2023 Goals: ["Create 2-3 Projects and learn at least 3 new Technologies."]
+currently_learning: ["Basic of TypeScript" and "Angular Framework" with this practicing DSA Problems] 2024 Goals: ["Gather knowledge about technologies and Be a Full Stack Developer."]
 hobbies: ["Gaming🎮", "Cinema🍿", "Art🎨", "Listening Podcast👂"]

 ```